d-koppenhagen/vscode-code-review/README.md

 > You can define a path to a custom template that's used by default when running this command.
 > Check out the [Extension Setting 'defaultTemplatePath'](#extension-settings) for further information.

-#### Custom handlebars template
+#### Custom HTML handlebars template

 You can also choose to export the HTML report by using a custom [Handlebars](https://handlebarsjs.com/) template.
-One you choose this option you cot prompted to choose the template file (file extension must be either `*.hbs`, `*.handlebars`, `*.html` or `*.htm`)
+Once you choose this option, you got prompted to choose the template file (file extension must be either `*.hbs`, `*.handlebars`, `*.html` or `*.htm`)

 ![Code Review HTML Export: Use a custom Handlebars template](./images/template.png)

-The used structure to fill the template placholders is an array of [`ReviewFileExportSection`](https://github.com/d-koppenhagen/vscode-code-review/blob/master/src/interfaces.ts#L31-L44).
+The used structure to fill the template placeholders is an array of [`ReviewFileExportSection`](https://github.com/d-koppenhagen/vscode-code-review/blob/master/src/interfaces.ts#L31-L44).

 Check out the example default template file [`template.default.hbs`](https://github.com/d-koppenhagen/vscode-code-review/blob/master/src/template.default.hbs), to see how your template should basically look like.

 ### Export created notes as Markdown

 In addition to exporting your notes as HTML, you may also export them as Markdown.
+Just like with the HTML export, you may use the default Markdown template provided or choose your own.

+#### Default Markdown template

 Simply open up the VSCode Command Palette and run the `Export As Markdown With Default Template` command.

-Just like with the HTML export, you may use the default Markdown template provided or choose your own.

 > You can define a path to a custom template that's used by default when running this command.
 > Check out the [Extension Setting 'defaultMarkdownTemplatePath'](#extension-settings) for further information.
+#### Custom Markdown handlebars template

+You can also choose to export the Markdown report by using a custom [Handlebars](https://handlebarsjs.com/) template.
+Once you choose this option, you got prompted to choose the template file (file extension must be either `*.hbs`, `*.handlebars`, `*.md`, `*.mds` or `*.markdown`)

+Check out the example default template file [`template-markdown.default.hbs`](https://github.com/d-koppenhagen/vscode-code-review/blob/master/src/template-markdown.default.hbs), to see how your template should basically look like.

 ### Export for Issue Tracking System